stolostron/deploy/README.md

 To deploy a downstream build from `quay.io/acm-d`, you need to `export COMPOSITE_BUNDLE=true` and ensure that your OCP cluster meets two conditions:

 1. The cluster must have an ImageContentSourcePolicy as follows (**Caution**: if you modify this on a running cluster, it will cause a rolling restart of all nodes).
-To apply the ImageContentSourcePolicy, run `oc apply -f icsp.yaml` with `icsp.yaml` containing the following:
+    To create the ImageContentSourcePolicy run:

     **2.0+**
     ```